 Edmonia Lewis developed her skills in Rome by copying classical sculptures.
 These copies would often be sold to American tourists, providing a much-needed source of income.
 The original sculpture of Moses by Michelangelo, completed around 1515, stands in the tomb of Pope Julius II in St. Peter’s Basilica in Rome.
 To a black female sculptor, the opportunity to emulate such an exalted artist’s work must have meant a great deal.
 The figure of Moses himself may also have been an inspiration.
+By rescuing the Israelites from Egypt, Moses exemplified the desire for freedom felt by many blacks during the nineteenth century.

 “I thought I knew everything when I came to Rome, but I soon found I had everything to learn.”
 Edmonia Lewis, quoted in Romare Bearden, A History of African-American Artists, 1993